TRANSPORTING YOUR PUPPY

 1. When you ship your puppies to their new homes, how traumatic is the flight experience for them?
 It's not.
-Our pups dont get traumatized for the most part.
+Our pups don't get traumatized.
 Our pups have been chosen from test scores which include traumatizing pups by slamming down a stack of books, throwing penny cans, keys and shooting off guns.
 Pups that do not pass this test are sold cheaper than all the others as well as my comments on that pups page in our web site.
-After 20 yrs of breeding we have no Alsatians that are sound sensitive. touch sensitivity was done the same way.
+After 20 yrs of breeding we have no Alsatians that are sound sensitive.
+Touch sensitivity was done the same way.
 We tested our pups for touch sensitivity and recorded the observations on each pups page.

 2. Are they given something to calm them prior to the flight?
 No.